 - Part number and revision discrepancies.
 Any discrepancy between the part number or revision on the order, file names or physically on the circuit board will bring the process to a grinding halt.

 - Inner layers of Multi-layer designs need to have the layer order specified and each layer must be unambiguously identified.

-It may help to think of the CAM department as the gatekeeper to manufacturing.
+It may help to think of the CAM department in a PCB shop as the gatekeeper to manufacturing.